 The Nomination Committee consists entirely of Independent Non-Executive Directors.
-The Nomination Committee is empowered by the Board and its Terms of Reference to bring to the Board recommendations as to the appointment of new Directors.
-The Nomination Committee reviews the required mix of skills, experience and other qualities of the Director, including core competencies.
-The Nomination Committee also systematically assesses the effectiveness of the Board and its Board Committees and the contribution and performance of each individual Director including independent non-executive directors as well as the CEO on an annual basis.

-The Nomination Committee also keeps under review the Board's structure, size and composition.
+The duties and responsibilities of the Nomination Committee is empowered by the Board and its Terms of Reference which include:

+- Making recommendations to the Board as to the appointment of new Directors; - Reviewing the required mix of skills, experience and other qualities of the Director, including core competencies; - Systematically assessing the effectiveness of the Board and its Board Committees and the contribution and performance of each individual Director including his time commitment, character, experience and integrity on an annual basis; - Assessing the training needs of Directors in order to discharge their duties effectively; - Considering the Board's structure, size and composition; - Reviewing the character, experience, integrity, competence and time of CEO and Chief Financial Officer.

-The Nomination Committee held one (1) meeting during the financial year ended 31 December 2012 and all the members registered full attendance.
+The Nomination Committee held one (1) meeting during the financial year ended 31 December 2013 and all the members registered full attendance.